 SI.
-No. Description Robert Bosch GmbH, Germany Bosch Automotive Electronics India Private Limited Bosch Global Software Technologies Private Limited BSH Household Appliances Manufacturing Private Limited Robert Bosch Power Tools, GmbH Germany С Interest rate.
-NA parties (currentl is not less than Interest is charged at the rate agreed between the parties (currently at 9.4% p.a.) provided that the same is not less than the prevailing MCLR of commercial banks closest to the tenor of the loan. d Mode of Interest Payment.
+No. Description Robert Bosch GmbH, Germany Bosch Automotive Electronics India Private Limited Bosch Global Software Technologies Private Limited BSH Household Appliances Manufacturing Private Limited Robert Bosch Power Tools, GmbH, Germany С Interest rate.
+NA parties (currently is not less than ed at the rate agr at 9.4% p.a.) provi the prevailing MCI the tenor of the loa ded that the same R of commercial NA d Mode of Interest Payment.
 NA Quarterly NA е Repayment schedule.
-NA date of disbursem le on mutually acce NA f Whether secured or unsecured; if secured, the nature of security.
-NA Principal and in Bosch GmbH, G nterest to be guara ermany. anteed by Robert NA g The purpose for which the funds will be utilized by the ultimate beneficiary of such funds pursuant to the RPT.
-NA Working Capital requirement NA h Any other relevant information.
-NA As per the approval dated December 12, 2020 of the shareholders vide Postal Ballot under Section 185 of the Act, as a special resolution, the terms and conditions for the loan including any loan represented by a book debt or guarantee given or security provided in connection with any loan taken by any of the borrowing companies in whom any of the directors of the Company are interested shall be on Arm's length basis and for its principal business activities and shall be secured by the Corporate Guarantee of RB GmbH, the Ultimate Holding Company.
-NA 4 Arm's length pricing and a statement that the valuation or other external report, if any, relied upon by the listed entity in relation to the proposed transaction will be made available through registered email address of the shareholder.
-Party Transactions which is placed on a review of such study certifying that the a half yearly basis k is of the view that se of business and e transactions with before the Audit con all related party tra n related parties a mmittee.
-The Audi nsactions by the C re at arm's len t Committee up ompany have be 5 Name of the Director or Key Managerial Personnel ('KMP') who is related, if any, and the nature of their relationship.
-None of the Directors or Key Managerial Personnel or their relatives are in any None of the Directors or Key Managerial Personnel or their relatives None of the Directors or Key Managerial Personnel or their relatives None of the Directors or Key Managerial Personnel or their relatives None of the Directors or Key Manageria Personnel or their relatives
+NA 1 year from the date of disbursement of the loan or earlier, renewable on mutually acceptable terms.
+NA f Whether secured or unsecured; if secured, the nature of security.
+NA Principal and in Bosch GmbH, Ge NA g The purpose for which the funds will be utilized by the ultimate beneficiary of such funds pursuant to the RPT.
+NA Working Capital NA h Any other relevant information.
+NA Aspertheapprovaldated December 12, 2020 of the shareholders vide Postal Ballot under Section 185 of the Act, as a special resolution, the terms and conditions for the loan including any loan represented by a book debt or guarantee given or security provided in connection with any loan taken by any of the borrowing companies in whom any of the directors of the Company are interested shall be on Arm's length basis and for its principal business activities and shall be secured by the Corporate Guarantee of RB GmbH, the Ultimate Holding NA 4 Arm's length pricing and a statement that the valuation or other external report, if any, relied upon by the listed entity in relation to the proposed transaction will be made available through registered email address of the shareholder.
+Party Transactions which is placed on a review of such study certifying that the half yearly basis b is of the view that se of business and re at arm's leng t Committee upo ompany have bee 5 Name of the Director or Key Managerial Personnel ('KMP') who is related, if any, and the nature of their relationship.
+None of the Directors or Key Managerial Personnel or their relatives are in any None of the Directors or Key Managerial Personnel or their relatives None of the Directors or Key Managerial Personnel or their relatives None of the Directors or Key Managerial Personnel or their relatives None of the Directors or Key Managerial Personnel or their relatives